CORRIDA

 Do I have to take batteries?

 We recommend that you do so.
-Bring batteries so that your equipment, such as headlights, works whenever you need them.
+Bring batteries so that your equipment can work whenever you need it.

-The time barriers between support bases will be indicated in the participant guide to be sent days before the race.
-They are to be fulfilled by everyone.
+The cut times between AS, will be indicated in the Participant’s Guide, that will be sent days before the race.

 What do I need to participate?

-Have adequate physical condition and be prepared for the difficulties of the race.
-It is also necessary not to suffer from any health problems that limit the practice of ultra sports. endurance.
+Be in good physical condition and prepared for the difficulties of the race.
+It’s also necessary not to suffer from any health problems that limit the practice of ultra-endurance sports.

 Download the Race Pack